This, Our Hive Of Voices

 Hannah Snell (23 April 1723 – 8 February 1792) was born in Worcester, England.
 In 1745 Hannah borrowed a man's suit from their brother-in-law James Gray and assumed his name.
 According to Hannah’s own account, they joined John Guise's regiment.
 For 5 years Hannah/ James worked as a solider traveling to France, Portugal and India.
 They retired in 1750 and were granted a soldier’s pension.
 Hannah / James sold their story to London publisher Robert Walker, who published the account, The Female Soldier, in two different editions.
 Hannah / James also began to appear on stage in uniform presenting military drills and singing songs.

-In 1791, Hannah / James’s was admitted to Bethlem Hospital and died in there in 1792.
-Sadly, as referred to by PHD researcher James Davidson as part of his investigations for this project many gender non -conforming people in history have been admitted / forced into hospitals/ asylums because of the gender identity / expression, through we are not sure if this is the case for Hannah/ James.
+In 1791, Hannah / James’s was admitted to Bethlem Hospital and died in 1792.
+Sadly, as referred to in James Davidson’s research, many gender non -conforming people in history have been admitted / forced into hospitals/ asylums because of the gender identity / expression, through we are not sure if this is the case for Hannah/ James.

 The Other Branch was a radical bookshop, run by volunteers, in Leamington Spa between 1972-1987.
 WCRO (under reference CR3541/Parts I-III. ) contains the shops ‘Day Book’, which is full of notes from the volunteer staff to each other.
+The more recent Day Books are unavailable for general access, as they are under 35 years old.
+However, those from the early years (1974-1981) can be accessed by the public.
 It’s a great source for LGBTQ+ and other marginalized histories in the county.
 In a note on May 7th 1976, someone mentions that ‘Gay Lib[eration] aren’t as shy as they were, why can’t they have a shelf’ instead of squeezing them into the politics shelves, to which someone notes ‘I agree’.
 The notes record the sale of tickets to gay discos, and critiques of magazines and literature.
 The Other Branch was part of an activist movement which sought to shake cultural structures to their core; it shaped and reflected that movement (which is still developing and ongoing today) and its records can help us understand that movement.
 The preservation of records like those of The Other Branch, which actively spoke for and about LGBTQ+ groups, is an important step in ensuring that we do not remain marginalised!